Real Estate in Costa Rica

 We asked foreigners in Costa Rica what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Generally rental properties are fully applianced.
 Lower scale rental units will have the basics, no dishwasher, possibly only a stove top and not an oven.
 A washer may be included but generally not a dryer.
 On the higher end scale, these will be fully appliances with American style refrigerator, stove/oven, dishwasher, microwave and washer/dryer.
 Be especially observant if the condo complex has a community área with tables, chairs, sink/wáter availability, bathrooms and BBQ grill.
-This is especially attractive for entertaining friends and family," explained one foreigner living in Playa Jaco (Jaco Beach), Costa Rica.
+This is especially attractive for entertaining friends and family," said one foreigner living in Playa Jaco (Jaco Beach), Costa Rica.

 Additional Information about Searching for a Home in Costa Rica: